implico/email-framework/README.md

 <br>
 ## Directory structure

+### Framework
 The framework directory structure overview:

 - `core`: PHP files, Smarty plugins and master config file
+- `samples`: example projects, used also for bootstraping
+- `vendor`: modules installed with [Composer][composer]

+### Projects dir
-- `custom`: custom master config file and optionally your own Smarty plugins
+The `_custom` subdirectory contains optional: custom master config file and your own Smarty plugins - place them in the `plugins` directory.

-- `projects`: your projects dir, each project has the following structure:
+Other dirs contain per project files.
+Each of them has the following structure:

   - `configs`: configuration for the whole project and for particular scripts
   - `layouts`: layout templates
   - `outputs`: compiled project files (HTML)
   - `scripts`: script templates
   - `sender`: sender logs
   - `styles`: CSS styles (optionally included in your layout template)
-- `samples`: example projects, used also for bootstraping
-- `vendor`: modules installed with [Composer][composer]

 <br>